 The King County decision to no longer allow schools to be build outside the Urban Growth Boundary Line (UGBL) means District owned property planned for a new elementary school and middle school cannot be used.
+The District recently sold this planned site to a third party.
+The District will need to locate alternative sites inside the UGBL.
 The State does not provide funding for property purchases.